vishal230400/eRUPT_Tasks/task1/README.md

 - **Inference**:
     - SMALL, MEDIUM, LARGE streaming modes involve retrieving data in batches.
 By splitting the data into smaller ranges and issuing multiple parallel requests, each request can operate on a smaller portion of the dataset.
 This reduces the time needed for each request, as parallelism can be leveraged effectively, resulting in better performance compared to issuing a single large request.
-    - EXACT mode processes the data in a single batch to retrieve exact matches, meaning it is optimized for handling the entire range in one go.
-When using multiple parallel requests, the overhead of managing separate requests and the associated cost of calling each one increases.
-Therefore, SingleGetRange becomes more effective as it avoids the overhead of parallelization and processes everything in a single, optimized batch.
-    - SERIAL mode processes data sequentially, one item at a time.
-When using multiple parallel requests in this mode, the cost of managing separate requests becomes higher than just processing the data in a single, serial batch.
-Hence, technically SingleGetRange should perform better because it avoids the overhead associated with parallelizing serial data processing, but here is the result seems to be different.
-Looking closely, it may be due to multiple spikes in SingleGetRange Serial mode, Mean isn't the ideal criteria to understand these results.
-    - WANT_ALL and ITERATOR modes also involve retrieving the entire range in a single batch.
-These modes benefit from a single operation that can optimize the data retrieval process.
-Parallelizing these requests increases the overhead of managing separate requests, making SingleGetRange more efficient in these scenarios as well.
-    - In conclusion, SMALL/MEDIUM/LARGE works better in SingleVsMultiRanges, EXACT/WANT_ALL/ITERATOR works better in SingleGetRange.

 - **Accomplishment**: Successfully created a Java Maven project to interact with FoundationDB, and retrieve 10k Key-Value pairs using different streaming modes parallely, and compare with previous task.
 - **SubTask Completion**: The sub-task was fully completed.
 - **Obstacles**: